More Regulation: 9 Key Changes to NS Pension Regime Effective June 1, 2015

 By Rhea McGarva, Litigation Director of Research at McInnes Cooper,

-Hugh Wright, Managing Partner/ CEO at McInnes Cooper
+Hugh Wright, Partner at McInnes Cooper

 On June 1, 2015, the new Nova Scotia Pension Benefits Act (and related Regulations), on the books since 2011, at long last took effect.
 The new Act, principally modelled on the Ontario Pension Benefits Act (with some differences), introduces a higher level of regulation.
 The Act and Regulations increased from 161 to 267 pages, adding more regulatory oversight and membership disclosure requirements, and requires changes to all pension plans with NS members and to all pension plans registered in NS.
 Plan administrators must now administer existing plans in accordance with the new regime, and make any plan amendments required to comply with the Act by June 1, 2018.
 Financial institutions will also need to bring their Locked in Retirement Account (LIRA) and Life Income Fund (LIF) riders into compliance.

 Here are the 9 key changes the new Act and Regulations make for all pension plans with NS members and for all NS registered pension plans effective June 1, 2015, and the 3 key changes that aren’t in effect yet.

 5 Key Changes Applicable to all pension plans with NS Members.
 These 5 changes apply to all pension plans with NS Members and took effect on June 1, 2015: